According to Greek mythology, it was Prometheus who gave fire to humans.

 The acquisition of fire allowed humankind to develop civilization.
 Fire derived from fossil fuels further spurred production capacity.
 In time, humans attained atomic fire, a feat that was also described as "superior energy."
 Playing with fire, however, has presented humans with a dilemma.

 Humans, who achieved a civilized world through Prometheus, are now troubled by atomic fire.
-The series of articles contemplate the country, its citizens and electric power in light of the failure of the Fukushima No. 1 nuclear power plant.
+The series of articles contemplate the country, its citizens and electric power in light of the accident at the Fukushima No. 1 nuclear power plant.

 * * *